goga-m/btc-opreturn/README.md

 ```bash
 npm run index <startingBlockHeight> <endingBlockHeight>
 ```
-When running indexing for multiple blocks, in each iteration, the process will check (only once) if there are any errored blocks to re-index them again before continuing to the next block.
+When running indexing for multiple blocks, in each iteration, the process will check once if there are any errored blocks to re-index them again before continuing to the next block.

 **Monitoring**